MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/data-sources/csv.md

 # Comma-Separated Values (CSV)

 CSV files are used in the system from multiple point of views.
 The system reads CSV files and infers on of the following separators: _comma_ `,`, _semicolon_ `;`, _space_ ` `, or _tabulator_ `\t`.

-The system creates CSV files for simulation .
+The system creates CSV files for simulation.
 Below is a description for both use cases.

-___

 ## How to assign agent attribute values with data from a CSV file?

-In the simulation configuration file (see this [article](../model-configuration/agent_config.md) for more information), an agent initialization file can be specified for each agent type.
+In the simulation configuration file (see this [article](../configuration/agent_config.md) for more information), an agent initialization file can be specified for each agent type.
 The file needs to contain a header row with attribute names (**note:** these names must match the attribute names in the corresponding agent type class).
 Each subsequent row is used to assign values to one agent's attributes.
 If the CSV file contains fewer rows than the number of agents instantiated at the beginning of the simulation, then the initialization file will loop back to the first row until all agents' attributes have values.

 Here is an example of an agent initialization file: